coltorapps/builder/apps/docs/src/app/docs/entities/page.md

 ## Throwing validation errors

 You can throw errors, strings, objects, and virtually anything in the `validate` method of an entity in case of an invalid value.
-The thrown error will be propagated all the way up to your UI components, where you can handle and display it in any way you prefer.
+The thrown exceptions will be automatically caught and provided to you during schema validation.

 ```typescript
 import { createEntity } from "basebuilder";